northpolesec/santa/docs/deployment/migration.md

 - This will trigger the automatic unloading of Google Santa
 - NPS Santa will detect the removal and will finish loading itself within second

+>[!WARNING]
-Note: To minimize security coverage downtime, ensure the NPS Santa installer has run before removing Google Santa from the allowed system extensions list
+>To minimize security coverage downtime, ensure the NPS Santa installer has run before removing Google Santa from the allowed system extensions list

 If you do not use an MDM:
 - Remove Google Santa by dragging `/Applications/Santa.app` to the trash